 In order to verify to an employer that jury service was performed, jurors may request that court staff provide them with an attendance/work slip.

 Jurors who believe that they have been penalized by their employer due to jury service should contact the Office of the Indiana Attorney General.

 9. Why am I summoned to report for trial and then later told that the trial has been canceled?

-The court notifies prospective jurors about 7 to 10 days before a trial is scheduled.
-As of that moment, all parties have represented to the court that they are ready for trial.
+The court notifies prospective jurors about 7 to 10 days before their appearance is necessary for the trial.
+As of that moment, all parties have represented to the court that they are ready to go to trial on the scheduled day.
 However, it is not unusual that the parties resolve all issues after the notices have been sent out.
 As soon as the court is informed that a trial is no longer needed, the court staff calls all prospective jurors and notifies them that the matter has been resolved.
 The court attempts to avoid such inconveniences for jurors.
 However, whether to settle a case, and the timing of any settlement of the matter being litigated, is in the hands of the parties.
-The exception to this rule is that the court will not accept last minute plea agreements in criminal cases.

 10. What is the possibility that a juror will be called again for service in the near future?

 Jurors can request an exemption if they have served (received payment for) jury service within the past two years.
 If you have questions about whether you may be exempt because of prior jury service, ask the Jury Administrator.